scriptPilot/app-framework/docs/software.md

 ### .eslintrc file

 The *.eslintrc* file will be created / updated automatically.
-You can configure it in the *config.json* file.
+You can configure it in the *config.json* file after App Framework installation.

 Example: